rails/rails/guides/source/getting_started.md

 This error indicates that Rails cannot find the `new` action inside the `PostsController` that you just generated.
-This is because when controllers are generated in Rails they are empty by default, unless you tell it you wanted actions during the generation process.
+This is because when controllers are generated in Rails they are empty by default, unless you tell it your wanted actions during the generation process.

 To manually define an action inside a controller, all you need to do is to